Duke-Translational-Bioinformatics/duke-data-service/api_design/DDS-872-eventual_consistency_status.md

 [400, 'IntegrityException: reported file size or chunk hashes do not match that computed by StorageProvider'], [500, 'Unexpected StorageProviderException experienced']

-We should change the success response to [`202: Accepted`](https://httpstatuses.com/202) for the following endpoints:
+We will change the success response to [`202: Accepted`](https://httpstatuses.com/202) for the following endpoints:
 `PUT /uploads/:id/complete`
 `POST /projects`